UnkindledTwo/TreeNotes/README.md

 * [Linux (x11)](https://doc.qt.io/qt-5/linux-deployment.html)
 * [Mac](https://doc.qt.io/qt-5/macos.html#deploying-applications-on-macos)

-### Note
+### Notes For Deployment
-You need to put `libcrypto-1_1-x64.dll` and `libssl-1_1-x64.dll` in the .exe's directory when deploying for windows.
+* You need to put `libcrypto-1_1-x64.dll` and `libssl-1_1-x64.dll` in the .exe's directory when deploying for windows.

-You need openssl to be installed for linux
+* You need openssl to be installed for linux

-To run this app on linux, you need to install `libxkbcommon-x11-0`.
+* To run this app on linux, you need to install `libxkbcommon-x11-0`.

 ## Multiple Save Files
 To have another save file.
 Run `TreeNotes {Save File Name}`.
 Make sure the save file name is reachable by the app and is a legal file name.